kovidgoyal/kovidgoyal.github.io/kitty/_sources/kittens/choose-files.rst.txt

 with just a few key strokes.
 It operates like `fzf
 <https://github.com/junegunn/fzf/>`__ and similar fuzzy finders, except that
 it is specialised for finding files.
-As such it supports features such as filtering by file type, file type icons, content previews (coming soon) and so on, out of the box.
+As such it supports features such as filtering by file type, file type icons, content previews and so on, out of the box.
 It can be used as a drop in (but much more efficient and keyboard friendly) replacement for the :guilabel:`File open and save` dialog boxes common to GUI programs.
 On Linux, with the help of the